insideout10/wordlift-docs/docs/analysis.rst

 .. warning::

-    WordLift works only with the WordPress default editing mode: the visual editor.
-WordLift cannot be used with the Visual Composer (WorPress page builder).
+    WordLift works only with the **WordPress visual editor**.
+    WordLift cannot be used with the Visual Composer (WorPress page builder) or any other customised page editor.

 WordLift Widgets Menu
 _____________